ray-project/ray-llm/README.md

 ### Using the OpenAI SDK

-Aviary uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access Aviary backends.
+RayLLM uses an OpenAI-compatible API, allowing us to use the OpenAI SDK to access Aviary backends.
 To do so, we need to set the `OPENAI_API_BASE` env var.